beatricebock/100-days-of-code/log.md

 ###**Thoughts:**
 Finally back from Chinese New Year hiatus.
 There were lots of things I picked up again, such as old friends and blogging.
 I so want to blog, but hearing all those things from sites like Serious Blogging Only and Wealthy Affiliate, I'm starting to wonder how I would go about it to make money off of what I do.
 There's lots to figure out, and money is starting to become tight.
 This log is supposed to be technical...
 Since no one reads it anyway, I might as well make it a journal-type thing.

+##<h1>Day 23: February 7, 2017</h1>

+###**Today's Progress:**
+* Java - Input/Output Stream

+###**Thoughts:**
+Learned how to write/read from Java text files using input/output streams.
+I'm so tempted to implement every fancy feature that Oracle Documentation has to offer, but I'll only have time to implement the basic ones taught in class if I ever want to hope to finish my assignment in time.